lanceengland/quicksilver-core/README.md

 This will deploy the following:

-- A resource group
+- Resource group
-- An Azure Maps account
+- Azure Maps account
+- Azure Key Vault